Alaska’s Bearclaw Lodge

 Currently, Rob’s oldest daughter Andi and her husband Alvin work primarily at Bearclaw Lodge and assist in the overall management of the Alaska fishing lodge operation.
-Their middle daughter Rylie is a D1 athlete who plays volleyball and is also a Senior at Texas State University.
+Their middle daughter Rylie was a D2 and D1 athlete who played volleyball for both Texas A&M Commerce and Texas State University helping to win conference championships at both universities.
 Rylie is the assistant manager at Alaska Kingfishers.
-Their youngest daughter, Cameron is a Freshman at Texas A&M University and assists with managing the hospitality and kitchen duties at Alaska Kingfishers.
+Their youngest daughter, Cameron is a student at Texas A&M University and assists with managing the hospitality and kitchen duties at Alaska Kingfishers.

 Both our Alaska fishing lodge and Alaska Kingfishers provide a family safe atmosphere so that you can be sure you and your family will have a great trip and a memorable experience.